-On a scale of 0-5 for how much tourism Alaska gets each month, Alaska receives approximately zero tourism in the winter months between October and March (source).
-This means that unlike during the summer when you might have to queue up for great photo spots in downtown Anchorage, you’ll be rubbing elbows with locals instead.
+On a scale of 0-5 for how much tourism Alaska gets each month, Alaska receives very little tourism in the winter months between October and March (source) – especially compared to the crowds you’ll encounter during the summer.
+This means that unlike during the summer, when you might have to queue up for great photo spots in downtown Anchorage, you’ll be rubbing elbows with locals instead.

 Honestly, if you hate crowds and love bundling up to stay warm, winter is the perfect time to visit Alaska.

 #5.
 Winter is the Budget-Friendly Season to Visit Alaska

 Part of the reason to book a trip to any destination in the off-season is to save money.
 This is true in Alaska too – which is pretty great since a once-in-a-lifetime summer trip to Alaska often requires a once-in-a-lifetime vacation budget.
 In the winter, you can save some money to stock up on winter weather gear or splurge on meals to warm up after outdoor Alaskan adventures.

 I love searching for flight deals with Kayak; they report that the peak season for booking Alaska flights is February to April.
 This is probably for people planning trips in May through August… so to get the best deal on flights, book your Alaska winter travel between October and January.

 Booking platform Kayak reports that January is the cheapest month to find hotels in Alaska; the average weekend night is around $170 between December and February – compared to $350+ per night in June through August (source).